-As shown in Table 1a, roughly 70 percent of respondents in both samples report having participated in Presidential years, with turnout falling to 52 percent and 54 percent in the two samples during midterm years.
+As shown, roughly 70 percent of respondents in both samples report having participated in Presidential years, with turnout falling to 52 percent and 54 percent in the two samples during midterm years.
 Both samples also report a tendency for voters to support Democrats in House elections, with support for Republicans between 43 and 45 percent in the different samples.
 Support for parties in the Presidential election, by contrast, is roughly evenly split, with a slight advantage for Republican candidates on average.

 In terms of the ideology measures, the party affiliation measure has a negative sample mean in both Presidential and midterm years, with more voters identifying as Democrats than Republicans.
 This suggests that voters tend to be left-of-center on average.
-The thermometer scores, by contrast, have positive sample means, with voters giving higher scores on average to conservatives than to liberals.
-This suggests that voters tend to be right-of-center on average.
+The thermometer scores, by contrast,